Abbot Point: Expansion

 The port is planned to provide export facilities for coal mined from the Galilee Basin.
 The terminal has approvals to be expanded with the addition of a second wharf and shiploader as well as an additional onshore stockyard and machines, however this was tabled due to the sizing down of the Carmichael Mine.
 The road and railway to the port have been targeted at times by non-violent direct action by environmentalists opposed to coal exports.

 An environmental assessment which included a review of 16 environmental studies, found the port's expansion would not have a significant impact on the Great Barrier Reef and that Greenpeace's claims regarding the expansion's impact were overstated.
 The Great Barrier Reef Marine Park Protection Authority (GBRMPA) advised minister Greg Hunt not to approve dredging for the Abbott Point coal port expansion.
 The Environment Protection and Biodiversity Conservation Act was amended so that government does not have to consider expert advice before approving major developments such as mines and ports.

 GVK-Hancock Coal

 Federal approval for the port to be used by Hancock Coal to export coal from the Alpha Coal Project was granted on 10 October 2012.
 Conditions for the go-ahead included a seagrass offset scheme, a wetland management plan, funding for Indigenous rangers, monitoring of air and water quality, amongst a total of 60 conditions aimed primarily to protect the Great Barrier Reef.
 For every 1 ha of seagrass impacted by the port expansion, 8 ha must be protected.

 Bowen Orbital Spaceport

 In May 2021, it was announced that private Australian rocket launch company Gilmour Space Technologies was given the go-ahead by the Queensland Government to build a rocket launch facility in Abbot Point.
-The rocket dedicated to launch from Bowen Orbital Spaceport is known as Eris and will launch in early 2023.
+The company's rocket, Eris, lifted off for the first time on the 29 May 2025, with the mission ending in failure after 14 seconds of flight time.